 The fact that Bibliotheca used the ASV (now ALV) was always a matter of indifference to me. . . .
 But for Adam Lewis Greene the translation was an essential part of the puzzle.
 Bibliotheca needed to be a certain kind of translation, just as the design and typography needed to follow a particular logic.
 After six months with Bibliotheca, I see the point.
 Both the design and the translation frame the ancient in a way similar to how a museum might, balancing accessibility with awe.

-–J. Mark Bertrand, from his review at Lectio
+–J. Mark Bertrand, from his in-depth review at Lectio

 More information about Bibliotheca (details regarding translation, design, production, etc.) will be available soon.
 Sign up here to receive a notification when it’s published.